 The District offers flexible spending accounts for dependent care and health care expenses.
 The plan is administered by Benefit Resources who monitors contributions, claims, and payouts.
 Employee contributions towards their flex spending account are transferred into the BOCES' flex spending general ledger account every pay period.
 Once a claim is received and verified, Benefit Resource will complete an ACH withdrawal from the BOCES' trust and agency account.
-The Treasurer will verify the correct amounts were withdrawn by Benefit Resource.
 The Treasurer reconciles the flexible spending account detail to the general ledger periodically.